George Zinkhan: Publications

 Zinkhan's curriculum vitae listed 22 works under a section called, "Research Activities: Poetry".
 Zinkhan's poems—many of which the American Marketing Association published on its website—cover topics ranging from university politics to the Appalachian Trail.

 Personal life

 Zinkhan had two children, a son and a daughter, with his wife, attorney Marie Bruce.
 Zinkhan also had three children from a previous marriage.
-The family lived in the town of Bogart in the U.S. state of Georgia.
+The family lived in the town of Bogart, which is adjacent to Athens.
 Zinkhan owned a second home in Amsterdam, where he was a marketing professor at the Vrije Universiteit.

 Murder charges

 Zinkhan was named the prime suspect in the April 25, 2009, shooting deaths of his wife and two other people, Tom Tanner and Ben Teague, outside the Athens Community Theatre in Athens, Georgia.
 The murders occurred during a picnic reunion of the Town & Gown Players, and all three killed were active in local theater productions.
 Two bystanders were injured by bullet fragments.
 According to neighbors and colleagues, there had been no advance signs of trouble.
 Police said Zinkhan and his wife, Marie Bruce, were having “marital difficulties,” that Tom Tanner appeared to be his “specific target” in the shootings, and that Ben Teague was “at the wrong place at the wrong time.”
 Tanner was shot first, police said.
 On the same day, "Zinkhan was charged with three counts of murder and a state arrest warrant was issued in Clarke County, Georgia.
 A federal arrest warrant was issued on April 26, 2009, after he was charged with unlawful flight to avoid prosecution."